Indian Health Service Trip

 - 2012 IHST Blog

-A special thank you to the Byrne Foundation and Ohiyesa for their generous financial support for the first four years of the IHST.
-Their support has provided over fifty Geisel medical students the opportunity to learn and serve on the Bois Forte, Fond du Lac, Leech Lake, Red Lake and White Earth Indian reservations.
+A special thank you to the Byrne Foundation and Ohiyesa for their generous financial support for the first five years of the IHST.
+Their support has provided over sixty Geisel medical students the opportunity to learn and serve on the Bois Forte, Fond du Lac, Leech Lake, Red Lake and White Earth Indian reservations.